-As described in Chapter $\underline{1.3.1}$, at 31 December 2015, LuxCSD S.A. is no longer classified as subsidiary of Clearstream International S.A. for accounting and regulatory purposes.
+As described in Chapter $\underline{1.3.1}$ , at 31 December 2015, LuxCSD S.A. is no longer classified as subsidiary of CBL for accounting and regulatory purposes.
 LuxCSD S.A. is now classified as joint venture and due to its low size regarding the balance sheet volume, it is not consolidated in the regulatory group any longer.
 Therefore the participation in LuxCSD is held as equity in the non-trading book.

-Owing to the SWIFT constitution, CBL - and, since 2012, also CBF - must hold a participation in SWIFT.
+Owing to the SWIFT constitution, CBL and CBF must hold a participation in SWIFT.
 In addition, the 50% participation of CBL in the trade repository REGIS-TR is held as equity in the non-trading book as well.